mmarsala17/HORIseoN-Improving-Online-Traffic/README.md

 HORIseoN is a website for a marketing agency specializing in improving online traffic for other clients websites.

 <img src="./assets/images/search-engine-optimization.jpg" class="float-left" alt="SEO" />
-# SEO image fromm my project
+# SEO image from my project

 # Built With